Abylkairkhan/AndroidMidterm/README.md

 3. Add a functionality to sort offer list by **price, duration, departure time.**
 Hint: SortBottomSheetFragment.

+Bonus Task: add images of airlines using Glide.
+There is already an ImageView for you.

 ## Submission

 Create a pull request with your changes targeting branch **main**.